dpl0/netmap-ipfwjit/README.md

 	ipfw/ipfw show  # or other

-Luigi reports that on his i7-3400 he got about 6.5 Mpps with a single rule, and about 2.2 Mpps when going through a dummynet pipe.
+Luigi reports that on his i7-3400 he got about 6.5 Mpps with a single rule, and about 2.2 Mpps when going through a dummynet pipe using netmap-ipfw.
 This is for a single process handling the traffic.

 Unfortunately, this is not enough to test it properly, as we'll have to test different protocols besides IP, which is what ./tools/pkt-gen does.
 At some